si3nloong/sqlgen/README.md

 <img src="./docs/images/orm_benchmark.jpg" />

+As you notice, [sqlgen](https://github.com/si3nloong/sqlgen) is perform as fast as native and sqlc.

 ## Reporting Issues

 If you think you've found a bug, or something isn't behaving the way you think it should, please raise an [issue](https://github.com/si3nloong/sqlgen/issues) on GitHub.